Chlorhexidine reduces COVID-19 risk: real-time meta analysis of 3 studies

 recruiting.
 Using less severe outcomes as a proxy for more serious outcomes

-allows faster collection of evidence.
+allows faster and safer collection of evidence.

 For many COVID-19 treatments, a reduction in mortality logically